daneasterman/react-webflow-flexbox/README.md

 ## Purpose

-The aim of this project is to compare two approaches for building interactivity within a simple "tweetbox" UI component.
+The aim of this project is to compare two approaches of building a simple "tweetbox" UI component.
 The first uses the traditional React class with `this.state`, while the second uses the new React state hook called `useState`.

 Very much open to any way the code could be improved!
 Here is a screenshot: